Amrit-Anand-Jha/Foodies/README.md

 - **Tailwind CSS**: Ensures stylish and user-friendly designs.
 - **Express.js**: Powers the backend operations.
 - **MongoDB Atlas and Mongoose**: Store and manage important data.
-- **Spoonacular API**: Offers nutritional information and recipe ideas.
-- **G News API**: Fetches health-related articles.
-- **Bcrypt and JWT**: Ensure data security and protection.

-## Future Scope

-- **Poll Functionality**: Allow users to vote on preferred dishes.
-- **Feedback System**: Share thoughts with canteens for service improvement.
-- **Expanding Horizons**: Extend Foodies to multiple colleges for personalized canteen listings.

-# Quick Start for Contributors 🚀 <a name="quickstart"></a>
+# Quick Start for Contributors

-## To get started with contributing to the FoodiesWeb project, follow these steps:
+## To get started with contributing to the Foodies project, follow these steps:

 1. **Fork and clone the repository**
 2. **Navigate to the Project Directory:**